-Alberni Inlet (48°57'N, 125°01'W), a continuation of Trevor Channel, is entered between Chup Point and Mutine Point and continues 22 miles north to the mouth of the Somass River.
+109 Alberni Inlet (48°57'N, 125°01'W), a continuation of Trevor Channel, is entered between Chup Point and Mutine Point and continues 22 miles north to the mouth of the Somass River.
 Shores on either side are rocky and rugged, rising abruptly from the water's edge to summits of mountains.
 At the head of the inlet, in the vicinity of Port Alberni, land is low and fertile.
 An up-inlet wind develops to 25-30 kn during most summer afternoons producing a chop uncomfortable for small craft.

-Canadian Tide and Current Tables, Volume 6 gives tidal predictions for Port Alberni at the head of the inlet.
+110 Canadian Tide and Current Tables, Volume 6 gives tidal predictions for Port Alberni at the head of the inlet.
 Tidal differences in Alberni Inlet, referenced on Tofino, are given for Uchucklesit Inlet and Franklin River.

-are greatly influenced by wind.
+about 1 kn on both flood and ebb but surface currents are greatly influenced by wind.
 In Stamp Narrows, outflow of the Somass River influences currents so they are often stronger on the ebb than on the flood.